-The Windows 10 Creators Update—also known as Redstone 2—is due to hit PCs in April, 2017.
+The Windows 10 Creators Update—codenamed Redstone 2—will begin rolling out on April 11, 2017.
 Like other updates to Windows 10, it’s free, and includes a host of new features.
+It will be rolled out slowly like the Anniversary Update, so it will be a few months before Microsoft offers it to everyone.

 3D for Everyone